Mathiso00/E-Commerce/README.md

 ### Vault

-Un fichier vault_pass.txt est utilisé par ansible pour avoir le mot de passe du vault qui contient des passwords utilisés par ansible au moment de l'installation
+A vault_pass.txt file is used by ansible to have the password of the vault which contains passwords used by ansible at installation time.

-exemple:
+example:
-motdepasse
+password

-Il est aussi important de configurer le ansible.cfg
+It is also important to configure the ansible.cfg

-exemple:
+example:
 [defaults]
 remote_user = xxxx
 host_key_checking = False
 vault_password_file = ./vault_pass.txt

-Il faut aussi modifier le fichier host afin de definir le ou les serveurs à configurer
+You must also modify the host file to define the server(s) to configure.